 Fortunately, there was a machine booth available where I could take instant coloured passport photos for less than €10.
-One tip is to bring more variety of passport-sized photographs if you are not sure whether it would be of acceptable standard.
+One tip is to bring more variety of passport-sized photographs if you are not sure whether it would be of an acceptable standard.
 Alternatively, you can take more coins to make instant photos at the Districtshuis.
 Refer to the guideline for a quality photo requirement by FPS.

 » Temporary Paper Identification

 The staff will collect back your Orange Card and replace it with a Temporary Paper Identification to use for the next three weeks.
-He will screen your photo in the system and later attach it on the paper ID.
+He will screen your photo in the system and later attach it to the paper ID.

 » Can you travel with a Temporary Paper Identity during the three weeks of waiting for your F Card?

 The staff strongly advised the applicant to travel only after the collection of the Belgian eID.
-If any unforeseen circumstance happens while one travels out of Belgium, the Belgian Immigration would be contacted.
+If any unforeseen circumstance happens while one travels out of Belgium, Belgian Immigration would be contacted.
 Hmm, we would not want that to happen.
 So, try and make plans for your travel only after collecting your F Card.

 » PIN and PUK Code of Belgian eID